Ricks-Lab/gpu-utils/README.md

 ## Development Plans
 * Enhance formatting in Gtk monitor tool.
 Need to improve my Gtk skills!
-* Add the capability for amdgpu-ls to display power/performance modes.
 * Develop a tool to customize GPU settings including p-state details, power cap, and power/performance modes.
 * Develop a startup utility to initialize GPU settings at boot up.